 Only one advertiser a day is currently allotted for TikTok branded takeovers.
-This options is very expensive and involves a considerable amount of work directly with the TikTok advertising team.
-So far, only big-name brands have utilized this ad option.
+This option is very expensive and involves a considerable amount of work directly with the TikTok advertising team.
+So far, only big-name brands have utilized this ad type.

 Creating a TikTok hashtag challenge is another advertising option that involves partnering with the TikTok marketing team.